SilkRose/Pony/stories/helpful-and-heartfelt/helpful-and-heartfelt.md

 Twilight takes a moment before answering.
 She finally says, "Well, the way she thinks and feels about her friend would change.
 It might start small, like wanting to spend more time with her.
 You might notice her beauty more.
 You might want to hug her for longer.
 You might want to kiss her."

-Twilight is blushing now as she does a poor job hiding it by looking away.
+Twilight is blushing now, and looks away, doing a poor job hiding it.

-I don't say anything and congratulate her.
-"That's a great answer Twilight!"
+I don't say anything about that as I congratulate her.
+"That's a great answer, Twilight!"

 Twilight looks back and smiles at me.